christianjuth/better-react-server-actions/packages/better-react-server-actions/README.md

 This library is designed to enhance `useServerAction`, which requires React 19.
 Without that, you really won't get much benefit from this library.

+I have only tested with Next.js for now, but the goal is to make this work with React in general.

 ### Documentation

 See [christianjuth.github.io/better-react-server-actions](https://christianjuth.github.io/better-react-server-actions/).